 - Sleep Apnea – Many individuals with sleep apnea also have issues with snoring.
 Wearing a sleep apnea mouthguard may help you breathe better at night with less likelihood of snoring because it pushes your tongue and lower jaw forward to help keep your airways clear.

 - Chronic Headaches – Do you suffer from a headache every morning?
 Teeth grinding at night may be the culprit, as excess pressure on your jaw often leads to headaches.

 - Bruxism – Grinding or clenching your teeth (bruxism) often leads to worn down tooth enamel, cavities, fracturing, tooth sensitivity, and other dental issues.
 Wearing a teeth grinding guard may help alleviate the symptoms commonly associated with bruxism.

 Contact Smile Zone Dental for a Consultation Today

-Would you like to discuss the benefits of dental mouthguards with our Canton and Fort Gratiot, Monroe MI dentist in greater detail?
+Would you like to discuss the benefits of dental mouthguards with our Fort Gratiot, Monroe MI dentist in greater detail?
 Please contact Smile Zone Dental today to schedule an appointment.
 Whether you play sports, or you have a history of grinding your teeth at night, we’d welcome the opportunity to explain how a mouthguard could protect your teeth from damage.
 Don’t let anxiety over their cost and maintenance or your public image and comfort deter you from wearing a mouthguard.
 Taking care of your mouthguard is easy.
 You must remember to wash it after each use with soap and cool water (heat can damage it) or by soaking it in mouthwash.
 Never leave it anywhere with direct sunlight exposure or bend or chew on it.
 Adjustments should only be made by your dentist.
 If you take care of it, a custom mouthguard from Smile Zone Dental may last you a year or more.
 Talk to us today!

 Contact Us Today!